Set 1 · Study 1 / 5

 3. recognize · verb/ˈrɛkə(ɡ)ˌnaɪz/

-to identify someone or something that has been seen or known before
+to know someone or something because you have seen or heard them before

 My grandmother's memory has been getting weaker and weaker.
 She cannot even recognize my mom.